anantanandgupta/oop-samples/README.md

 # oop-samples
-All the sample code for OOP related patterns and principles Patterns
+All the sample code for principles, patterns and object oriented programming (oop) in C# Patterns
 --------
 - [x] Factory